Pape Matar Sarr: Tottenham Hotspur

+Loan to Juventus

+On 1 September 2026, Sarr joined Serie A club Juventus on a loan until the end of the season.

 International career

 Sarr made his debut for Senegal national team on 26 March 2021 in an AFCON 2021 qualifier against Congo.
 On 6 February 2022, he won the 2021 Africa Cup of Nations with Senegal.
 He made one appearance at the tournament, appearing as a substitute in the 3–1 semi-final win over Burkina Faso.

 He was appointed a Grand Officer of the National Order of the Lion by President of Senegal, Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.
 On 21 July, he was named CAF's Male Young Player of the Year at the 2022 CAF Awards.

 Sarr was included in Senegal's squad for the 2022 FIFA World Cup, where he appeared as a substitute in the team's 3–1 group stage win over Qatar and 3–0 round of 16 loss to England.

 On 18 November 2023, he scored his first senior international goal in a 4–0 win over South Sudan in a 2026 FIFA World Cup qualifier.

 In December 2023, Sarr was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

+On 21 May 2026, Sarr was selected by Senegal's coach Pape Thiaw in the 26-man squad for the 2026 FIFA World Cup.